Corindi Beach

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Corindi Beach's median income among taxpayers is $47,193, with an average of $58,060.
-This is below the national average and compares to Rest of NSW's median of $52,390 and average of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Corindi Beach would be approximately $51,374 (median) and $63,204 (average) as of September 2025.
-According to the 2021 Census figures, household, family, and personal incomes in Corindi Beach rank modestly between the 35th and 38th percentiles.
-Income brackets indicate that the $1,500 - 2,999 bracket dominates with 38.0% of residents (725 people), similar to the metropolitan region where this cohort represents 29.9%.
-Housing affordability pressures are severe in Corindi Beach, with only 82.6% of income remaining, ranking at the 37th percentile.
+AreaSearch's data for financial year 2023 shows that Corindi Beach's median income is $47,193 and average income is $58,060.
+This is below the national figures of a median income of $52,390 and an average income of $65,215 for Regional NSW.
+By September 2025, estimated incomes would be approximately $51,374 (median) and $63,204 (average), based on Wage Price Index growth of 8.86% since financial year 2023.
+The 2021 Census ranks Corindi Beach's household, family, and personal incomes modestly, between the 35th and 38th percentiles.
+Income brackets indicate that 38.0% of residents (727 people) fall within the $1,500 - 2,999 bracket, consistent with broader regional trends showing 29.9% in the same category.
+Housing affordability pressures are severe, with only 82.6% of income remaining, ranking at the 37th percentile.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income